 IKEA furniture is now a well-known multinational brand.

-Short form is more cool to pronounce right ?
-But it actually has a deeper meaning.
+Short-form is cooler to pronounce right?
+But it actually has a deeper

 HOW IKEA EARNS? – IKEA BUSINESS MODEL